 Will Rogers and the Ranch

 The Will Rogers Ranch is an adventure-making choice for anyone visiting the Los Angeles area.
 This wonderland in Pacific Palisades (near Malibu) that overlooks the Pacific Ocean seems a world away from the urban lifestyle of Los Angeles.
-We recommend it for those interested in the era of early film-making or want to learn more about one its breakout stars, Will Rogers (1879-1935), an influential American humorist with Native American roots.
-Pacific Palisades, which overlooks the Pacific Ocean, has a population of approximately 25,000.
+We recommend it for people interested in the early film-making era and anyone who wants to learn more about one its breakout stars, Will Rogers (1879-1935), an influential American “cowboy humorist” with Native American Cherokee roots.

-Read even more through our Oklahoma section.
-(He was originally from Oklahoma and his childhood home and a nearby museum are open to the public.)
+Another resource is our Oklahoma section.
+(Originally from Oklahoma, the writer’s childhood home and nearby museums are open to the public.)

 The home is open to the public but visitors must be on a tour with a park tour guide and group size may be limited.
 Photography inside the house is prohibited.
 On view are personal items and furnishings owned by the Rogers family during the time they lived there.

-At the gift shop, you can purchase water bottles and other items that will help with hiking or riding horses on the trails.
-It also runs a short film about Will Rogers with amazing original footage of his lassoing and other events where he was featured.
+At the gift shop, visitors can purchase water bottles, trail mix, and other items that will help with hiking in the area.
+An exhibit adjacent to the shop includes historic photography and a short film about Will Rogers with amazing original footage of his lassoing and other events where he was featured.